 Note: This recommendation more for beginner leaders.

 Action: Google Conversation Starters.
-Super generic examples (but they work): How long have you been dancing?
+Generic examples: How long have you been dancing?
 Do you do any other types of dances?
-Amy recommendations for a beginner?
+Any recommendations for a beginner?

 DANCE WITH SOMEONE OLDER OR YOUNGER THAN YOU